kinnectusAdmin/wingchunskills_backend/README.md

-#Nicks Blog
+#WingChunSkills

-- A mini blog built using React w/ PostgreSQL
+- A backend built for the wing chun skills mobile app using React w/ PostgreSQL